 - Parmesan and parsley: Freshly grated parmesan and freshly chopped parsley to sprinkle on the dish before serving.

-Add some Italian seasoning to your chicken breasts, it’s a great way to add an additional layer of flavor to this pasta with chicken and spinach!
+Add some Italian spice to your chicken breasts, it’s a great way to add an additional layer of flavor to this pasta with chicken and spinach!

 How to Make Chicken Spinach Pasta